Attendace Policies & Information

 What is the new state attendance policy?
 Under the new law, truancy is defined as a student who has had 3 or more days of unexcused absence during the current school year.
 We are required to run attendance reports to ensure students are meeting this requirement.
 If students have 3 or more unexcused absences from school, the school will notify parents in writing and offer a School Attendance Improvement Conference where school staff, parents, and students can work together to create a collaborative plan to address and remedy attendance issues.

 What if my child has an appointment during the school day?
-If you child has an appointment during the school day, please send an email to firstname.lastname@example.org to let us know what time you will be picking your child up.
+Please use the portal to report times when your child may be arriving late or leaving early.
 When picking your child up from school, please park in a visitor spot and have your ID ready when you come to the front doors of the building.
 Please make sure to communicate the absence in advance to avoid having to call into classrooms during instructional time.

 What is an excused absence?
 According to State Law, an excused absence includes: religious holiday, illness, death in the family, educational trips and family vacation (up to 5 days) approved by administration.

 What is a tardy?
 A tardy is when a student is late to class or to homeroom.
 Students are required to be in 1st period by 7:30.
 Traffic is heavy on 202 in the morning due to the buses and car line.
 We suggest that you get in the car line no later than 7:15 to ensure that your student arrives on time.

 What if we have a family vacation?
 Students are allotted five days per year for family travel.
 Parents and students must complete the Approved Absence Request Form (located here and in the front office) three days prior to the absence for family travel so the student can obtain work from his/her teachers and the absence will be approved by administration.